FunctionLab/sei-framework/README.md

 The two `*.tsv` files are the final formatted outputs, while the `chromatin-profiles-hdf5` directory contains the intermediate HDF5 and row label files outputted from Selene from running the Sei deep learning model.

 You can use the HDF5 files directly if desired, but please keep in mind that the variants will not be ordered in the same way as the TSV files.
-(Please see the corresponding `*_row_labels.txt` file, for the variant labels.)
+(Please see the corresponding `*_row_labels.txt` files in `chromatin-profiles-hdf5`, for the variant labels.)

 ### Sequence classes